centny/Centny/Articles/How to configure golang develop environment with debug and unit test debug.md

 	Finally, using the contextual menu for the certificate, select Get Info, open the Trust item, and set Code Signing to Always Trust.

 	You must quit Keychain Access application in order to use the certificate (so before using gdb).

+- $ codesign -s gdb-cert gdb

+	Old notes: In Tiger, the kernel would accept processes whose primary effective group is procmod or procview.
+That means that making gdb setgid procmod should work.
+Later versions of Darwin should accept this convention provided that taskgated (the daemon that control the access) is invoked with option '-p'.
+This daemon is configured by /System/Library/LaunchDaemons/com.apple.taskgated.plist.
+I was able to use this rule provided that I am also a member of the procmod group.

+- if gdb have not signed success,you will receive below erro message:

+	Starting program: /x/y/foo
+Unable to find Mach task port for process-id 28885: (os/kern) failure (0x5).(please check gdb is codesigned - see taskgated(8))This is because the Darwin kernel will refuse to allow gdb to debug another process if you don't have special rights, since debugging a process means having full control over that process, and that isn't allowed by default since it would be exploitable by malware.
+(The kernel won't refuse if you are root, but of course you don't want to be root to debug.)